Ezra-254/SQL-Internationl-Debt-Analysis/README.md

 - PPG, multilateral (AMT, current US$)
 - PPG, official creditors (AMT, current US$)
 Which appears 124 times, are the most prevalent debt indicators worldwide.
-The most prevalent kind of debt obligation in the dataset is probably reflected in this indicator.

 ![Query](Images/Q.7.png)